ahs04/Art-Auction-Data-Analysis/README.md

 For this case study, we'll touch on each question to give an overall idea for further actions.

 ## Step 2: Prepare
+### Data Source
+As mentioned before, the data source is from the art auction dataset collected by *Kangsan Lee et al.*.
+The [paper](https://www.nature.com/articles/s41598-024-60957-z) includes a link to the [data source](https://springernature.figshare.com/articles/dataset/Buying_a_Work_of_Art_or_an_Artist_Exploring_the_Impact_of_Visual_and_Social_Features_on_Art_Prices/24746268) that contains 9 files.
+One of which includes the *transactions.csv* which will be the focus of this analysis.

+This is a public data source that includes 34200 records of art auctions which contains market information about the artworks, artists, and regions of where the art originated.
+This includes around 590 artists and data about the pieces ranging from 1996-2012.
+There is also information about the ages of the artwork, prices, and art auction houses of where the pieces are sold.

+### Considerations/Limitations
+While the data is comprehensive in listing out key features of the art auction dataset, it should be noted that there are some considerations when interpreting the results:
+- This dataset only considers artists that are currently alive and within the top 1000 according to [ArtFacts.net](ArtFacts.net).
+As such, having a comprehensive table would only be limited to living artists and well-known to the general public.
+- The data only ranges from 1996-2012 so the data may not be current and is only within this time range.
+- When imported to a spreadsheet, some values are not necessarily numerical/or contains errors.
+One notable example includes how the table for the price_usd in USD also contains '.' values instead of N/A or 0.
+- In addition to artists that are well known, this dataset also excludes information about artists without a biography or public information about their careers.
+- One of the columns did contain links to images but since our analysis is mostly featured on identifying trends and patterns in numerical/categorical data, that column was deleted to be consistent.
+- Column names did not initially follow the proper formatting guidelines so some time would be spent to ensure formatting issues will be taken care of.

+## Step 3: Process